conan-io/docs/installation.rst

     avoid this issue, download them using a tool such as `curl`, `wget`, or similar.

-If there is no installer for your platform, you can create your own Conan executable, with the ``pyinstaller.py`` utility in the repo.
+If there is no installer for your platform, you can create your own Conan executable with the ``pyinstaller.py`` utility in the repo.
 This process is able to create a self-contained Conan executable that contains all it needs, including the Python interpreter, so it wouldn't be necessary to have Python installed in the system.

 You can do it with: